JoshYacktman/Provo-Techspert/README.md

  - Navigation links (the button in the top right shows a dropdown.
 Click the links and look around)
  - Placeholder text for uncompleted areas
  - Images

+# CSS Deliverable 🚀
+ - Header, Footer, and main are styled
+ - No nav elements are used so they weren't styled.
+I use buttons with dropdowns to navigate.
+ - Responsive to resizing
+ - Application text is styled
+ - Styled images